"If the shoe fits, wear it", the saying goes.

 Managers have expressed the desire for systems that recognize and address the unique challenges of public transit organizations.
 In a previous blog about fuel management systems, we briefly touch upon those challenges, but there is much more to say.

 So what are these challenges?
 Read on to find out as we break them down in detail and present elegant, field-tested solutions to them.

 Fuel management systems: the basics

 Public transit is an integral part of North American life.
-It’s not just a way to get from point A to point B, but also a means of reducing fuel consumption and greenhouse gas emissions.
+It’s not just a way to get from point A to point B, but also to reduce fuel consumption and greenhouse gas emissions.
 Therefore, the public transit industry should be taken seriously as both a fuel-saving measure and a climate change solution.

 But to accomplish their important mission, these fleets are always on the move and thus consume vast volumes of fuel, making fuel management a critical aspect of public transit operations.
-In light of this, it’s important to have a strong handle on fuel usage in order to provide more cost effective service to their ridership.
+In light of this, it’s important to have a strong handle on fuel usage to provide more cost-effective service to their ridership.

 To be sure, many essential elements of a competent automated fuel management system are the same regardless of the type of commercial or industrial fleet.
 For further information, see our prior deep dive into the basics of fuel management systems, but some of the most important features are:

 - Automatic management of fuel dispensers based on employee and vehicle identified

 - Automatic storage tank management using electronic probes